What is feline calicivirus?

 How is a calicivirus infection diagnosed?

 In most cases, a presumptive diagnosis of a calicivirus infection is based on the characteristic clinical signs, especially if ulcers are present.
-A definitive diagnosis of FCV is not always necessary, but will be recommended for breeding animals or if an individual cat has an infection that is poorly responsive to treatment.
+A definitive diagnosis of the virus is not always necessary but may be recommended for breeding animals, or if an individual cat has an infection that is poorly responsive to treatment.

 How is a calicivirus infection treated?

-Cats with nasal or airway congestion may benefit from increased environmental humidification, such as being taken into a steamy bathroom for 10-15 minutes several times per day.
+Cats with nasal or airway congestion may benefit from increased environmental humidification, such as being taken into a steamy bathroom for 10-15 minutes several times per day (see handout “Techniques for Nebulization and Coupage in Cats” for further information).
 To minimize irritation from discharges, it is often helpful to wipe them away from the cat's face or eyes with a moist tissue.
-Since cats with a respiratory infection will have a decreased sense of smell, they often have a decreased appetite - feeding a highly palatable canned food may help improve their appetite.
+Since cats with a respiratory infection will have a decreased sense of smell, they often have a decreased appetite - feeding a slightly warmed, highly palatable canned food may help improve their appetite.
 In some cases, an appetite stimulant may be prescribed.

 If a cat is dehydrated, depressed, or has a severe case of illness, your veterinarian will recommend hospitalization for more intensive treatment, including intravenous fluids and other supportive treatments.